 Array is found at the bottom of the AP GUI Sidebar.
 It represents another way of monitoring port activity.
-Under this function your screen is divided into a grid of panels, with each panel showing the video
+Under this function your

 Note: This item doesn't appear at the bottom of the Sidebar in the Browser version.
 In that version, you must invoke it from the port's Toolbar.
-See The Port Toolbar, page 204 for details
+See The Port Toolbar, page 225 for details